 It’s exceptionally unlikely that one of the most rare and coveted gems in the world, a 50-carat blue diamond that nobody had ever seen or heard of before, could have somehow ended up in the possession of Prince Faisal of Saudi Arabia without anyone having known about it.

-It also seems strange that if Faisal really did acquire perhaps the most valuable gem on the planet that he would have just chucked it in a poorly secured safe among piles of tacky bling like diamond-encrusted gold Rolexes, pearl necklaces and silver salt shakers.
+It also seems strange that if Faisal really did acquire perhaps the most valuable gem on the planet that he would have just chucked it in a poorly secured safe among mounds of tacky bling like diamond-encrusted Rolexes, pearl necklaces and chunky gold bracelets.